92green/react-entity-editor/README.md

 ## Defining our terms

+ - **action**

-  - **actions** are functions that the user can trigger with the UI, such as `save` or `delete`.
+    Action are functions that the user can trigger with the UI, such as `save` or `delete`.
 Each action contains a `workflow`, and calling an action will start its workflow.

+ - **workflow**

-  - **workflows** are a series of `tasks` that conditionally follow one another.
+    Workflows are a series of `tasks` that conditionally follow one another.
 The workflow progresses to subsequent tasks either by user choices or by data changes.

+ - **task**

-  - **tasks** are possible states in a workflow, such as `confirm`ing with the user if an operation should be performed, or `operate`-ing when a data operation is in progress.
-Tasks may include an `operation`, and / or may include a `status` and `statusOutput`.
+    Tasks are possible states in a workflow, such as `confirm`ing with the user if an operation should be performed, or `operate`-ing when a data operation is in progress.
+Tasks may include an `operation`, and / or may include a `status`.

+ - **operation**

-  - **operations** are functions that "do things" within your editor, usually firing off requests, changing data or modify the state of the UI.
+    Operations are functions that "do things" within your editor, usually firing off requests, changing data or modify the state of the UI.
 For example, when items are `create`d or `update`d, or when the user `go`es to another view in the editor.

+ - **status**

-  - **statuses** are functions that "show things" within your editor - they make the `task` renderable by returning an object of strings and JSX elements (although they can return whatever you like).
+    Statuses are functions that "show things" within your editor - they make the `task` renderable by returning an object of strings and JSX elements (although they can return whatever you like).
 For example, they are used to ask for user input, or notify the user about the status of requests.
 By default they appear in a customizeable modal, but can be configured to be passed down as props for more specific rendering.

 ## Entity Editor props

 The `EntityEditor` higher order component passes down a single `entityEditor` prop.
 It is an object that contains the following:

-  - **entityEditor.actions** `:Object<ActionTriggerFunction>` An object containing editor actions to be called in response to user interactions.
+  - **entityEditor.actions** `:Object<ActionTriggerFunction>`

+    An object containing editor actions to be called in response to user interactions.
 ActionTriggerFunctions accept a single argument, an object of data to pass to the action.

-  - **entityEditor.abilities** `Object<boolean>` An object with action names for keys and booleans for values.
+  - **entityEditor.abilities** `Object<boolean>`

+    An object with action names for keys and booleans for values.
 Each boolean indicates if the action is able to be started, which is useful for conditionally disabling buttons.

-  - **entityEditor.status** `Object<any>|null` If a task is in progress this will be an object containing renderable info about the current task.
+  - **entityEditor.status** `Object<any>|null`

+    If a task is in progress this will be an object containing renderable info about the current task.
 The exact contents of this object come from the config being used, e.g. `config.tasks.<currentTask>.status`

 ## Entity Editor Config